Automattic/jetpack/extensions/README.md

 - Now test your changes in your docker environment's wp-admin.
 - Open a PR, and a WordPress.com diff will be automatically generated with your changes.
 - Test the WordPress.com diff
-- Once the code works well in both enviornments, and has been approved by a Jetpack crew member, you can merge your branch!
+- Once the code works well in both environments and has been approved by a Jetpack crew member, you can merge your branch!

 ## What if I need to manually create a WordPress.com diff?
 You can build extensions from the Jetpack folder to your local sandbox folder and sync the whole sandbox like you always do: